15 Experiences You Cannot Miss While Visiting Brigantine

 1) Beach Sunsets & Sunrises

-Breathtaking sunsets and sunrises in Brigantine can be viewed on the Brigantine Chamber of Commerce and Real Brigantine Facebook pages but nothing compares to actually being on the beach for these daily spectacles!
+Breathtaking sunsets and sunrises in Brigantine can be viewed on the local Brigantine photographer Connie Pyatt and Real Brigantine Facebook pages but nothing compares to actually being on the beach for these daily spectacles!
 Accompanied with the sound of the waves and smell of the ocean, this is something you definitely don’t want to miss while in Brigantine.
 Favorite spot for sunrises – Brigantine’s all natural north end beach & 14th street south beach.
 Favorite spot for sunsets – The south end jetty and the cove.

-Beach front bar and grill complete with cold drinks, fresh seafood, palm trees and panoramic views of the Atlantic Ocean.
+Formally the Laguna, this newly managed and remodeled (as of summer 2023) beach front bar and grill comes complete with cold drinks, fresh seafood, palm trees and panoramic views of the Atlantic Ocean.
 This seaside oasis has inside and outside seating along with an inside and outside bar and live bands playing outside in the summer.
 Located on 14th street south in the center of the island.
-Many local events are held in and in front of the Laguna including the annual Brigantine Beach Luau .

 The Brigantine Golf Links was built in 1927 and is one of the oldest and most historic golf courses in the south jersey area.
 True to its historic Scottish roots, the links style layout offers breathtaking bay views as it winds through native marsh and gently rolling, nearly treeless terrain.
 With sea breezes, water hazards and carefully placed concave bunkers, this 18 hole, par 72 course provides an exciting experience for golfers of all skill levels.